milicevica23/wtf-memory/README.md

 pip install -r requirements.txt
 ```

-## To start the script with mamray
+## To start the script with memray
 ```bash
 memray --native <script>
 ```